How to Disable Blog Features in WordPress

 The profile tab allows you to clean up the profile area for user accounts in WordPress.
 You can show and hide items that users can change on their profile.

-The last tab is Menu, which allows you to control how WordPress admin menu looks like.
+The last tab is Menu, which allows you to control what the WordPress admin menu looks like.

 Don’t forget to click on the save changes button to store your settings.